arcs-njit-edu/docs/docs/migration/faqs.md

-### Question 4: Will there be any downtime during the migration, and how will it affect my research activities?
+### Will there be any downtime during the migration, and how will it affect my research activities?
 <details>
 <summary> <b>Answer</b>: </summary>
  Once the migration has started for your group, Lochness will be inaccessible.
 If access to Lochness is critical for specific tasks during this period, we strongly encourage you to reach out to us.
 We understand that some users may have time-sensitive activities or dependencies on Lochness, and we are committed to working with you to find solutions that meet your needs.
 Please contact our support team to discuss your specific requirements, and we will do our best to accommodate your situation during the migration process.